firehawkvfx/firehawk/README.md

   ```
 - Select 'Configure Vagrant'.
 - Either proceed to setup each variable step by step or use an external editor on ``firehawk-deploy-dev/secrets/vagrant``
-- Continue to configure all the files except secrets (This will be done later in the VM).
+- Continue to configure all the files EXCEPT secrets (This will be done later in the VM).
 - When asked about the 4 mac adresses, copy in the 4 entries generated earlier.
 - Source the environment variables from the vagrant config file for the dev environment.  --init assumes an unencrypted file is being used.
 We always do this before running vagrant.
   ```